Kentucky Private Detective Licensing Requirements

 Training Information

-Training Resources – Improve your chances of getting licensed by completing a degree program, training course, or home study course.
-Learn what options are available to get the investigative knowledge necessary to get licensed.
+Training Resources – Improve your chances of getting licensed by completing a degree program, training program, or home study course.
+Learn what options are available to get the investigative knowledge necessary for a license.

 Questions and Additional Information